-To be fair, growing crystals using Epsom salt will not yield giant geodes bursting with color; Epsom salt crystals are small, delicate, and slivery.
-Instead of one or two mega crystals this science experiment for kids will give you hundreds of miniature crystals, they look a little bit like shards of glass and if you’re lucky you may get a few that look like snowflakes…
+Before we get started let me clarify, growing crystals using Epsom salt will not yield giant geodes bursting with color; Epsom salt crystals are small, delicate, and slivery.
+Instead of one or two mega crystals this science experiment for kids will give you hundreds of miniature crystals; they look a little bit like shards of glass and if you’re lucky you may get a few that look like snowflakes…

-This post contains affiliate links to products I love and recommend to my readers, plus it keeps this little blog o’mine afloat!
-Thank you!
+This post contains affiliate links to products I love and recommend to my readers.

-- Step One | Measure You will be using a ratio of 1:1 water to Epsom salt for this project.
+- Step One | Measure You will be using a ratio of 1:1 water to Epsom Salt for this project.
 Add 1 cup of Epsom salt to your jar/votive.
 If you are working with larger jars feel free to add more salt but be sure to make a note of how much so you can add the same amount of water.

 - Step Two | Heat the Water Add 1 cup of water to a microwave safe bowl.
 Heat the water in the microwave for 45 seconds.
 Alternatively use very hot tap water and skip the microwave.

-- Step Three | Add Color If you are using color, add a dash of food coloring or liquid watercolor to the water.
+- Step Three | Add Color If you are using color, add a dash of food coloring to the water.
 Stir.

 - Step Four | Combine Pour the water into the jar with the salt.
-Do this quickly so that the water is warm.
 Stir the salt and water for 1-2 minutes to dissolve the salt.
-We stirred for 2 minutes on most of our experiments.
 Don’t worry if some of the salt remains undissolved at the bottom of the jar.

-- Step Five | Cool Place the jar in the back of your refrigerator.
+- Step Six | Cool Place the jar in the back of your refrigerator.
 Alternatively, quick cool the mixture for 10 minutes in the freezer and then move it to the refrigerator.
 Cooling in the freezer first yielded crystal growth in 90% of our experiments.
 We had just a slightly lower success rate going straight from mixing to the fridge.

-- Step Six | Let ’em Grow Leave the mixture overnight in the fridge.
+- Step Seven | Let ’em Grow Leave the mixture overnight in the fridge.
 Crystals may start forming in as little as 3 hours but we got the best results when we made the gardens in the evening and left them to sit undisturbed overnight Bonus: My daughter was excited to wake up and see how they had grown!

-- Step Seven | Result Time Carefully pour out the extra liquid.
+- Step Eight | The Reveal Carefully pour out the extra liquid.
 It’s okay to leave a little liquid at the bottom of the jar.
 If you colored your water it will be hard to see if any crystals have grown until the excess liquid is removed.
 Clear water is easy to check.

-- Step Eight | Clean Use a wet paper towel to gently wipe away excess salt and color that may be on the upper portion of the jar.
+- Step Nine | Clean Use a wet paper towel to gently wipe away excess salt and color that may be on the upper portion of the jar.
 This will help you see the lovely crystal garden through the glass.
 Be careful not to damage any of your crystals!